Return to RF Topics Menu Page Spread Spectrum Scene

 Impulse Radio & UWB Communications Stuff

 One of the first companies to exploit this technology was Zircon Corp. -- they contacted SSS Online some years ago to evaluate the latest work at Lawrence Livermore National Laboratory on this stuff.
-There are lots of players in this area right now -- stay tuned.
+There are other players in this area right now, including Pulse-Link, Motorola, and Freescale Semiconductor (see resource links below).
+Our own managing company, Pegasus Technologies, is also involved in a very interesting impulse-based UWB project presently.

 This page is intended to help you learn more about this exciting technology and search some of the related articles, resources and links on the Internet!